-Matrix Heritage, on behalf of Menzie Project 2 Inc. (c/o Regional Group), undertook a Stage 1 archaeological assessment of the study area located on the eastern half of Lot 17, Concession 10 in the Geographic Township of Ramsay, formerly the Town of Almonte now the Town of Mississippi Mills, Lanark County, Ontario (Map 1).
-The objectives of the investigation were to assess the archaeological potential of the study area in support of a subdivision development application under the Planning Act as required by the Municipality of Mississippi Mills.
+Matrix Heritage, on behalf of Menzie Project 2 Inc. (c/o Regional Group), undertook a Stage 2 archaeological assessment of the study area located on the eastern half of Lot 17, Concession 10 in the Geographic Township of Ramsay, formerly the Town of Almonte now the Town of Mississippi Mills, Lanark County, Ontario (Map 1).
+The objectives of the investigation were to assess the archaeological potential of the study area in support of a subdivision development application under the Planning Act as required by the Municipality of Mississippi Mills and as recommended in the previous Stage 2 assessment (Matrix Heritage 2022).
 A proposed plan of subdivision map of the study area provided by the client was used to delineate the development area (Map 2).
 The assessment is in accordance with the Ministry of Citizenship and Multiculturalism's (MCM) Standards and Guidelines for Consultant Archaeologists (2011).